 R1002.1 Definition.
-A masonry heater is a heating appliance constructed of concrete or solid masonry, hereinafter referred to as masonry, which is designed to absorb and store heat from a solid-fuel fire built in the firebox by routing the exhaust gases through internal heat exchange channels in which the flow path downstream of the firebox may include flow in a horizontal or downward direction before entering the chimney and which delivers heat by radiation from the masonry surface of the heater.
+A masonry heater is a heating appliance constructed of concrete or solid masonry, hereinafter referred to as masonry, that is designed to absorb and store heat from a solid-fuel fire built in the firebox by routing the exhaust gases through internal heat exchange channels in which the flow path downstream of the firebox includes flow in a horizontal or downward direction before entering the chimney and that delivers heat by radiation from the masonry surface of the heater.

-L [W] R1002.2 Installation.
+[W]R1002.2 Installation.
 Masonry heaters shall be installed in accordance with this section and shall be a masonry heater type approved by the Department of Ecology.
-Masonry heat-
+Masonry heaters shall comply with one of the following:

-- ers shall comply with one of the following: - 1.
-Masonry heaters shall comply with the requirements of ASTM E 1602; or - 2.
-Masonry heaters shall be listed and labeled in accordance with UL 1482 and installed in accordance with the manufacturer's installation instructions.
+- Masonry heaters shall comply with the requirements of ASTM E 1602. - Masonry heaters shall be listed and labeled in accordance with UL 1482 or CEN 15250 and installed in accordance with the manufacturer's instructions.

-R1002.2.1 Combustion air and doors.
+[W]R1002.2.1 Combustion air and doors.
 Masonry heaters shall be provided with both of the following:

-- 1. Primary combustion air ducted from the outside of the structure to the appliance. - 2.
-Tight fitting ceramic glass or metal doors.
-Flue dampers, when provided, shall have an external control and when in the closed position shall have a net free area of not less than 5 percent of the flue cross sectional area.
+- 1. Primary combustion air ducted from the outside of the structure to the appliance. - Tight fitting ceramic glass or metal doors.
+Flue dampers, when provided, shall have an external control and when in the closed position shall have a net free area of not less than 5% of the flue cross sectional area.